Duct Leakage Test in Lenni, PA

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-If your home in Lenni, PA cannot achieve a passing duct leakage score, you are likely wasting money on heating and cooling — and increasing wear on your HVAC system over time.
+If your home in Lenni, PA doesn’t pass a duct leakage test, chances are you’re paying more for heating and cooling — and adding long-term stress to your HVAC equipment.
 Meeting the 3–4 CFM requirement is indispensable not only for compliance purposes but for ensuring strong comfort and energy savings.

 Local Energy Audits — affordable duct leakage test in Lenni, PA

-Local Energy Audits proudly provides solutions to customers throughout Lenni, PA and surrounding regions.
-We specialize in finding duct leakage and energy inefficiencies through blower door tests and duct leakage tests.
-Whether you’re constructing a new home or upgrading an older one, we’re ready to assist.
+Local Energy Audits proudly covers Lenni, PA and all nearby towns.
+We specialize in measuring duct leakage and energy inefficiencies using advanced blower door and duct leakage tests.
+Whether you’re building new or improving old, we’re here to help.

 The Duct Leakage Test Steps Explained